Pomax/msfs-simconnect-api-wrapper/README.md

   retries:  positive number or Infinity
   retryInterval: positive number, representing number of seconds (not milliseconds) between retries,
   onConnect: callback function with the node-simconnect handle as its only argument.
-  onRetry: callback function retry interval as its only argument, triggers _before_ the next attempt is scheduled.
+  onRetry: callback function with (retries left, retry interval) as its two arguments.
+This triggers _before_ the next attempt is scheduled.
 }
 ```